Amritt2002/Programming-Challenges-Solutions/readme_for_basic_py.txt

 You use a for loop to iterate through each number in the list (num).
 Inside the loop, you use the modulo operator (%) to check if num is divisible by 3.
 If the remainder is 0, it means num is divisible by 3, and you print a message indicating that.
 Otherwise, you print "not" to indicate that it's not divisible by 3.
 So, this code prints whether each number in the list is divisible by 3 or not using a for loop and if-else condition.

+Q7 Q7.
+What do you understand about mutable and immutable data types?
+Give examples for both showing this property.
+"""Immutable Data Types:

+Immutable data types are those where the data cannot be changed after it is created.
+When you perform an operation that appears to modify an immutable data type, you're actually creating a new object with the modified value, leaving the original object unchanged.
+Examples of Immutable Data Types:

+Integers (int): Once an integer is assigned to a variable, it cannot be changed.
+Any operation that seems to change the integer results in a new integer.
+Strings (str): Strings are also immutable.
+Any operation that seems to modify a string creates a new string."""
+#EX:1
+x = 5  # x is assigned the integer 5
+x = x + 1  # A new integer (6) is created and assigned to x
+#EX:2
+s = "Hello"  # s is assigned the string "Hello" s = s + " World"  # A new string is created ("Hello World") and assigned to s

+"""Mutable Data Types:

+Mutable data types, on the other hand, can be modified in place.
+This means you can change their content without creating a new object.
+Examples of Mutable Data Types:

+Lists (list): Lists are mutable.
+You can modify their elements, append, remove, or change values within the same list."""

+#EX:1
+my_list = [1, 2, 3]
+my_list.append(4)  # Modifies the original list by adding 4

+#EX:2
+my_dict = {"name": "Alice", "age": 30}
+my_dict["age"] = 31  # Modifies the age value in the original dictionary